 Even The Brodie.

 But that’s not all, back to the Mamba.

 After the Los Angeles Lakers blew by the Orlando Magic in Game 5 of the NBA Finals, Bryant was crowned Finals MVP as he averaged 32 points and nearly 6 assists.

-Throughout the 2018-2019 regular season and even during the playoffs, the Nike Kobe 4 and the Nike Kobe 4 Protro were seen all over the hardwood.
+Throughout the 2018-2019 regular season and even during the playoffs, the Nike Zoom Kobe 4 and the Nike Zoom Kobe 4 Protro were seen all over the hardwood.
 DeMar DeRozan, Isaiah Thomas, PJ Tucker and many others were sporting the Mamba’s fourth signature sneaker in both OG and updated form.

 Why?
 Because it still plays good.
 Registering as familiar and battle-tested, the Kobe 4 is a hit in ’09 and ’19 takes.

-Peep a look at some of the best iterations of the Nike Kobe 4 in OG and Protro over the course of this season below.
+Peep a look at some of the best iterations of the Nike Zoom Kobe 4 in OG and Protro over the course of the 2018-2019 season below.

 Honorable mention to the WNBA, The Drew League and more for holding it down in the Nike Zoom Kobe 4.